HedvigInsurance/android/lokalise-gradle-plugin/README.md

 ## lokalise-gradle-plugin

-A plugin to provide the `./gradlew :app:core-resources:downloadStrings` task which downloads all strings from lokalise into the path specified in `outputDirectory`
+A plugin to provide the `./gradlew downloadStrings` task which downloads all strings from lokalise into the path specified in `outputDirectory`

 An example of usage is: